Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: FSKO Identification

-\PP{Abstract File System Layers.} As part of the domain knowledge, the Linux file subsystem is designed to be layered, much like any complex system.
+\PP{Abstract File System Layers.} Based on the domain knowledge, the Linux file subsystem is designed in layers, similar to any complex system.
 As shown in \cref{fig:simple_file_system}, there are four layers from the top to the bottom: virtual file system (VFS), file system implementations, generic block, and drivers.
 Specifically, we consider two well-known \textbf{\textit{abstract FS layers}} in the Linux kernel: the \textit{\textbf{VFS layer}} and the \textit{\textbf{generic block layer}}.
 The former sits immediately below the syscall interface, e.g., invoked by \code{open}, \code{read}, and \code{write}.
 The latter sits below the layer of file system implementations that calculate file location on disk, so it connects the memory page and the disk sector.
 Both layers are agnostic to different underlying file system implementations (e.g., ext2, ext4) and various disk drivers.

-We choose abstract layers as opposed to the concrete file system implementation layers because of the smaller and more manageable scope.
-It is also because sensitive FSKOs must already be defined in the abstract layers.
-Furthermore, such FSKOs may be propagated into various concrete file system implementation layers, which we will capture automatically through static analysis.
+We choose abstract layers over the concrete file system implementation layers because of the smaller and more manageable scope.
+Sensitive FSKOs must already be defined in the abstract layers and can be propagated into various concrete file system implementation layers, which we will capture automatically through static analysis.